Volvo S90 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Volvo S90 are $1,402 a year with full coverage.
-Comprehensive costs approximately $278, collision costs $506, and liability costs $460.
-A liability-only policy costs as little as $510 a year, with high-risk insurance costing around $3,044.
-16-year-old drivers cost the most to insure at $5,322 a year or more.
+U.S. average insurance rates for a Volvo S90 are $1,402 a year for full coverage.
+Comprehensive insurance costs approximately $278 a year, collision costs $506, and liability insurance costs $460.
+Buying just liability costs as little as $510 a year, with insurance for high-risk drivers costing $3,044 or more.
+Teenage drivers pay the highest rates at $5,322 a year or more.

 Average premium for full coverage: $1,402

-Includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and for different S90 trim levels.
+Full coverage includes $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and S90 trim levels.

-Using a 40-year-old driver as an example, Volvo S90 insurance rates go from as low as $510 for basic liability insurance to a much higher rate of $3,044 for a driver who requires high-risk insurance.
+For the average 40-year-old driver, Volvo S90 insurance prices go from as low as $510 for basic liability insurance to a high of $3,044 for a driver that may need high-risk insurance.

-Your location can make a big difference on the price of insurance.
-Rural locations are shown to have a lower frequency of collision claims than congested cities.
+Your location has a significant impact on car insurance rates.
+Rural locations have a lower frequency of accident claims than densely populated cities.

 Use the form below to get customized rates for your location.